hapax/hapax.github.io/assets/problem-time.md

 for more details.)
 But while the spirit is similar, there is an asymmetry between future and past which does not exist between up and down.
-In their own misguided way, the growing blocker and free willer are using this asymmetry.
+This asymmetry is what gives free will and the growing block their folk appeal
-And that is really the point I want to make.
-While the folk Cartesian may draw the wrong conclusions, the *premises are sound*.
+And that is really the point I want to make: while the folk Cartesian may draw the wrong conclusions, the *premises are sound*.
 There is something strange about being in a mind.
 There is also something strange about being in time.